wp-plugins/visual-recent-posts/readme.txt

 v1.1 - The plugin was conflicting with other plugins about some session_start() garbage which I really don't understand, but after a wild copy/paste job it appears things are better now.

-v1.1.1 - OK, for future reference, please you <?php not just <? ...
+v1.1.1 - OK, for future reference, please use `<?php` not just `<?` ...
 OK!
 Seriously....
 Anyway, if you were getting a function or found or something like that, hopefully it's fixed.